Here are some chores for toddlers and preschoolers they can do independently which will help teach life skills and confidence.

 - Empty the dishwasher.
 If they are old enough to be careful and don’t have to carry plates and glasses far, I think emptying the dishwasher with some supervision is totally possible.

 - Wipe their area.
 Kids make a mess while eating often times and that’s okay.
-I can’t pay that close attention to every mouthful of my kids so after they’re done eating we’ll pass them a wet rag and let them wipe it up.
+I can’t pay close attention to every mouthful of my kids so after they’re done eating we’ll pass them a wet rag and let them wipe it up.
 It isn’t perfect, but it communicates to leave an area clean.

 - Turn on and off their night lights and white noise.
 With small ones you can’t guarantee silence throughout the night so, in an attempt to prevent everyone from waking if one wakes, I have some type of white noise in their rooms.
 Two have old (and I mean old) radios on FM static, one uses a white noise app on the tablet, and one uses a white noise app on my phone.
 (Read: 10 Reasons Your Baby Can’t Sleep)